 For more on the What’s Now: San Francisco speaker series, please visit the website.

 Date/Time: November 15, 2016

 Speaker: Nick Pinkston, Founder & CEO, Plethora

 The digital revolution has thoroughly transformed everything to do with information, and we’re now in the early stages of the digital revolution transforming the world of material things.
 Makers of today are like the hackers of the 1990s, who did the experimentation and early innovation that prefigured the information and media world we take for granted now.
 Today’s makers are roughing out innovative new processes that dramatically collapse the time it takes to manufacture goods, and open that process up to anybody who wants to make anything at any time.
-In our October What’s Now: San Francisco event, Nick Pinkston, co-founder of one of San Francisco’s most intriguing next-generation manufacturing firms, Plethora, will explain what’s happening in this new industrial revolution and reflect on the coming repercussions.
+In our October What’s Now: San Francisco event, Nick Pinkston, co-founder of one of San Francisco’s most intriguing next-generation manufacturing firms, Plethora, explained what’s happening in this new industrial revolution and reflected on the coming repercussions.

 Date/Time: September 22, 2016

 Speaker: Jane McGonigal, Director of Games Research & Development, Institute for the Future